 Lacecap hydrangea is toxic to humans, and toxic to pets.

 |Bloom Time||Summer, fall|

 |Hardiness Zones||3-9 (USDA)|

 Lacecap Hydrangea Care

-Lacecap hydrangeas will grow best when planted in a location that receives part-sun, part-shade--a site with morning sun and afternoon shade is ideal.
-These colorful blooms are considered easy to care for, as long as they are planted in an appropriate location.
+Lacecap hydrangeas grow best when planted in a location that receives part-sun, part-shade.
+A site with morning sun and afternoon shade is ideal.
+In too much sun, the foliage can become droopy, turn yellow, or scorch.

 To help the soil retain the level of moisture these shrubs require, consider layering a few inches of organic mulch over the soil.
 Just be sure to keep the mulch from coming within a few inches of the stems.